buuhuu/crosswalk-converter/README.md

+> [!CAUTION]
+> Using the converter-basd aproach for publishing AEM content to Edge Delivery is not supported anymore.
+> Please follow the instructions on https://www.aem.live/docs/aem-authoring to use AEM based authoring and Universal Editor with Edge Delivery Services.

 # Crosswalk Converter

 This package implements a serverless function, that can be used to transform html served from an origin service to semantic html that can be imported to Edge Delivery Services using [helix-html2md](https://github.com/adobe/helix-html2md).